PathOnAIOrg/VisualTreeSearch-Demo/README.md

 A powerful web agent visualization tool that helps you understand and analyze web automation processes through visual tree search.

 **Disclaimer: Please note that VisualTreeSearch is not affiliated with any for-profit company.
-This is a collaborative project from PathOnAI.org, an open-source AI research community, where Danqing Zhang (danqing.zhang.personal@gmail.com) is the main contributor and lead author of the NAACL paper.
+This is a collaborative project from PathOnAI.org, an open-source AI research community, where Danqing Zhang (danqing.zhang.personal@gmail.com) is the main contributor and lead author of the ECML-PKDD paper.
 If anyone claims VisualTreeSearch is affiliated with any for-profit company, please contact Danqing Zhang (danqing.zhang.personal@gmail.com) for verification.**

 ## News